ukangur/airpollution_dataeng/README.md

 The project enables future development of predictive models and targeted policies to mitigate pollution during high-risk conditions.
 The Estonian government can use this data to issue timely public health alerts, guide urban planning, and promote sustainable practices for improved air quality and public health.

+## Datasets

+For this analysis we utilized two primary datasets:

+* Airpollution dataset: This dataset contains airpollution metrics from 2001 to 2020 for the Tallinn city region.
+The metrics included are SO2, PM25, PM10, O3, NO2.
+This dataset was provided by the Eesti Keskonnauuringute Keskus.
+* Weather dataset: This dataset contains weather measurements from 2004 to 2024 for the Harku-Tallinn region.
+The measurements include temperature, wind speed, rainfall, etc. This was collected from Ilmateenistus web page.

+## Research questions

+Our research questions for the project were the following:

+1) Does temperature influence air pollution levels in Tallinn, and if so, how?
+2) Does wind speed influence air pollution levels in Tallinn, and if so, how?
+3) On which days of the week, months, and seasons do meteorological features have the greatest and least impact on air pollution in Tallinn?

 ## Project concept figure
 ![project figure image](DE_graph.png?raw=true "Title")